Time-Sensitive Networking: IEEE 802.3br and 802.1Qbu Interspersing Express Traffic (IET) and Frame Preemption

 The support for frame pre-emption has to be activated on each link between devices individually.
 To signal the capability for frame pre-emption on a link, an Ethernet switch announces this capability through the LLDP (Link Layer Discovery Protocol).
 When a device receives such an LLDP announcement on a network port and supports frame pre-emption itself, it may activate the capability.
 There is no direct negotiation and activation of the capability on adjacent devices.
-Any device that receives the LLDP pre-emption announcement assumes that on the other end of the link, a device is present that can understand the changes in the frame format (changed CRC32 and SFD).
+Any device that receives the LLDP pre-emption announcement assumes that on the other end of the link, a device is present that can understand the changes in the frame format (changed CRC-32 and SFD).

 Frame pre-emption allows for a significant reduction of the guard band.
 The length of the guard band is now dependent on the precision of the frame pre-emption mechanism: how small is the minimum size of the frame that the mechanism can still pre-empt.
 IEEE 802.3br specifies the best accuracy for this mechanism at 64 byte - due to the fact that this is the minimum size of a still valid Ethernet frame.
 In this case, the guard band can be reduced to a total of 127 byte: 64 byte (minimum frame) + 63 byte (remaining length that cannot be pre-empted).
 All larger frames can be pre-empted again and therefore, there is no need to protect against this size with a guard band.

 This minimizes the best effort bandwidth that is lost and also allows for much shorter cycle times at slower Ethernet speeds, such as 100 Mbit/s and below.
 Since the pre-emption takes place in hardware in the MAC, as the frame passes through, cut-through switching can be supported as well, since the overall frame size is not needed a priori.
 The MAC interface just checks in regular 64 byte intervals whether the frame needs to be pre-empted or not.

 The combination of time synchronization, the IEEE 802.1Qbv scheduler and frame pre-emption already constitutes an effective set of standards that can be utilized to guarantee the coexistence of different traffic categories on a network while also providing end-to-end latency guarantees.
 This will be enhanced further as new IEEE 802.1 specifications, such as 802.1Qch are finalized.